 Will You Polish This Rock?

 Someone gave me an awesome-looking piece of petrified wood rough about the size of my fist.
 Wow!
 It had a gray weathered surface but I could see wood grain and figured that it would produce a really nice tumbled stone.
-After a couple weeks of tumbling in coarse grit to remove the weathering rind, I opened the barrel to discover that there were lots of parallel fractures running through the rock.
+After a couple weeks of tumbling in coarse grit to remove a thick weathering rind, we opened the barrel to discover that there were lots of fractures running through the rock.
 You can see the results above.
 Phooey!

 Will You Polish This Rock?

 We occasionally hear from someone who has a special rock that they would like to have polished.
-The person does not own a tumbler, but has a one-time interest in improving the appearance of a special rock or a small number of rocks.
+The person does not own a tumbler, but has a one-time interest in improving the appearance of a special rock or a number of rocks.
 Maybe they do own a tumbler but would rather have the job done by someone with more experience.

-We don't offer this service for a few reasons.
-The most important is...
-We would return most rocks to their owners without trying to polish them.
-Why?
-Because upon close examination, we would determine that the rock has a fracture or a shape or a texture or a mineral composition that will not perform well in a rock tumbler.
+Because upon close examination, we would determine that the rock has a fracture, or a shape, or a texture, or a mineral composition, that will not perform well in a rock tumbler.
+In short...

-Most rocks can not be polished in a rock tumbler.
-(See article: Phooey!
-My Stones Didn't Take a Nice Polish!)
+Most rocks cannot be polished in a rock tumbler.

-Of those that we think might be polishable in a tumbler, we would have to tell the client that he or she might not like the results of the polishing job.
-Why?
-After we grind the exterior surface away hidden fractures or other defects might be revealed (see the piece of petrified wood in the photo at the top of this article, or the piece of Polka Dot Agate at the top of this section of the article) your special rock might have an ugly color or boring pattern.
-When we open the barrel after a few weeks of tumbling the rock might have broken into several small pieces.
+After we grind the exterior surface away hidden fractures or other defects might be revealed (see the piece of petrified wood in the photo at the top of this article, or the piece of Polka Dot Agate at the top of this section of the article) your special rock might not be so special.
+Or, when we open the barrel after a few weeks of tumbling the rock might have broken into several small pieces.